 As Autumn approaches, look forward to strolls along deserted stretches of coastline, watching the sun set over the ocean and exploring some of Cornwall's most iconic landmarks.

-Here's our guide to the very best places to visit during October half-term in Cornwall.
+Here's our guide to the very best places to visit during October half-term in Cornwall, along with what's on for the whole family.

 Nestled in a sheltered inlet just a short drive from The Cornwall estate is this charming historic harbour, built at the turn of the 19th Century by local landowner Charles Rashleigh.
 The village's namesake worked in the tin and china clay industry, exporting raw materials from the port to locations all around the world.